Boots and Her Buddies: Scripts

 During the 1950s, the strip was written by University of Missouri student and English instructor Thomas B. Harris, who married Mary Martin, Edgar Martin's daughter.
 Harris submitted story synopses to Martin who passed them on to the syndicate.
 Not until NEA gave a go-ahead did Harris write the full scripts with dialogue.
 At the University of Missouri-Columbia, Harris was promoted from administrative assistant to assistant dean to associate dean of the College of Arts and Science (from 1954 until 1984).
 An advisor to the Provost's Office (1984–1988) until his 1988 retirement, Harris died in 1992.

 After Martin died in Clearwater, Florida on August 31, 1960, the daily strip was discontinued after October 15, 1960.
 The Sunday page ran unsigned until June 6, 1965, when the signature of his assistant, Les Carroll, appeared.
 Carroll drew the strip until October 6, 1968.

 Books

 Boots and the Mystery of the Unlucky Vase, a book based on the strip, was published in 1943.
-Written and illustrated by Martin, the storyline followed Boots' adventures on the homefront during World War II.
+Written and illustrated by Martin, the storyline followed Boots's adventures on the homefront during World War II.